RaggedCaster/cathook/README.md

-# Cathook Multihack cracked by TrustedInstaller
+# Cathook Multihack cracked by TrustedInstaller (removed developer backdoor)
 ![banner](https://raw.githubusercontent.com/nullifiedcat/cathook/master/banner.png)

 cathook is a multihack for Team Fortress 2 for Linux. cathook includes some joke features like